What is a 3-Bet? Why (And How) You Need to 3-Bet More Often

-You can set yourself up for success in these crucial spots by using a well thought out and aggressive preflop 3-betting strategy.
+You can set yourself up for success in crucial 3-bet pots by using a well-thought-out and aggressive preflop 3-betting strategy.

 I’ll show you how to construct an effective 3-betting range in this article.
-But first, let me bolster my argument for why you should ramp up your 3-betting frequency.
+But first, I will list the reasons why you should ramp up your 3-betting frequency.

 Why you need to 3-bet more often

 - 3-betting makes your opponent’s decisions more difficult

 Many players start out 3-betting with only premium hands.
 We’re talking QQ+, maybe JJ and AK if they’re in an ambitious mood.
 Such a strategy is far too conservative.

 If you only 3-bet JJ or better, you become easy to play against.
 Your opponents can confidently fold all but their strongest hands against your 3-bets, preventing you from extracting value with your monsters.

 Including a number of non-premium hands in your 3-betting range makes you much more difficult to play against.